monmima/main-aide-memoire/js/types_passing-values.md

 # Types: passing values

-Passing by value is what happens when you create a primitive from another primitive.
+Passing by value is what happens when you create a primitive from another primitive. **A primitive is a variable which is not an object or an array.**

 Passing by reference is what happens when you create a non-primitive from another non-primtive.